pjudge/equinox/README.md

-# Welcome to Equinox! - last updated: July 2019
+# Welcome to Equinox! - last updated: August 2019

 Equinox is Drupal 8 theme created to make your life as a themer easier.
 It is based on a few pretty cool ideas that some smart people have had: